Catch the world's biggest stars at Toronto's largest and loudest concert arenas and stages.

 The sound: Scotiabank Arena’s acoustics make it the natural choice for a stadium rock show.
 Rock occupies a sonic middle ground—not too bassy, not too mellow—superbly suited to the venue, maximizing fidelity and punchiness.
 Past artists who have capitalized on these acoustics include Bruce Springsteen, Fleetwood Mac and Florence + The Machine.

 Blink-182 (May 11–15, 2023)

 Capacity: 10,000 - 55,000

-The sound: From bandshell to amphitheatre, over time, the music venue has doubled its capacity without sacrificing sound quality or its summer-festival atmosphere.
-In fact, one could say the site acoustics are bound up in audience participation, with sound quality improving, with more bodies in seats and on the lawn cheering for artists like Drake, Blondie, Bob Dylan, James Brown and Blue Rodeo.
+The sound: From bandshell to the amphitheatre, the music venue has doubled its capacity over time without sacrificing sound quality or its summer-festival atmosphere.
+One could say the site acoustics are bound up in audience participation, with sound quality improving, with more bodies in seats and on the lawn cheering for artists like Drake, Blondie, Bob Dylan, James Brown and Blue Rodeo.